panda-re/panda/panda/docs/manual.md

 You can also debug the guest under replay using PANDA's [**time-travel debugging**](./time-travel.md).

+The current record format produces a `.tar.gz` file with extention ending in `.rr2`.
+The compressed file contains a magic `RRv2`, the `snapshot`, the `nondetlog`, a `capture.cmd` containing the command line command used to initiate PANDA for recording, and a `sha1` file containing the sha1 hashes of the other files.
+The replay command supports both the new `rr2` format, as well as the old format.
+When you start a replay, the format will automatically be detected.
+For `rr2`, make sure to include the full name, including the `.rr2` extention.

 ### Sharing Recordings

-To make it easier to share record/replay logs, PANDA has two scripts, `rrpack.py` and `rrunpack.py`, that bundle up and compress a recording.
-These can be found in the `scripts` directory.
+With the new format, recordings and their metadata are automatically compressed into a `rr2` file.
+To produce a `rr2` file with an old recording use the `rr2pack.py script, which can be found in the `scripts` directory.
 To pack up a recording, just use:

+    scripts/rr2pack.py <name> --output <output_name>

+This will bundle up `<name>-rr-snp` and `<name>-rr-nondet.log` and put them into PANDA's packed record/replay format in a file named `<output_name>.rr2`.
+This file can be unpacked using:

+    tar -xvf <output_name>.rr2

+For older recordings use the `scripts/rrpack.py`, to pack an old recording into the old packed record/replay format use:

     scripts/rrpack.py <name>

-This will bundle up `<name>-rr-snp` and `<name>-rr-nondet.log` and put them into PANDA's packed record/replay format in a file named `<name>.rr`.
+This will bundle up `<name>-rr-snp` and `<name>-rr-nondet.log` and put them into PANDA's old packed record/replay format, in a file named `<name>.rr`.
 This file can be unpacked and verified using:

     scripts/rrunpack.py <name>.rr